drone-plugins/drone-s3/README.md

 usage information and a listing of the available options please take a look at [the docs](http://plugins.drone.io/drone-plugins/drone-s3/).

 Run the following script to install git-leaks support to this repo.
-Testing s3 pipeline.
+Testing.
 ```
 chmod +x ./git-hooks/install.sh
 ./git-hooks/install.sh